PROFESS

 Anne Kornmayer, M.Sc.

-With a strong background in psychology and survey statistics, she is committed to research and the promotion of individual potential.
-Through her work in education and research, she has deepened her expertise in questionnaire design, multivariate analysis, functional data analysis and curriculum development.
-Her strengths lie in analytical thinking and communication, always with the aim of achieving continuous improvement and excellence.
-She uses her knowledge to drive meaningful projects and shape progress in her field.
+Through her work in education and research, she has deepened her expertise in questionnaire design, multivariate analysis, functional data analysis, and curriculum development.
+Her strengths lie in analytical thinking and communication, always with the goal of achieving continuous improvement and excellence.

 We would like to thank the Techniker Krankenkasse for funding the project